inngest/envelop-plugin-inngest/packages/setup/redwoodjs/README.md

 ## Function Command

 ```
-yarn dlx inngest-setup-redwoodjs function <name> -t <type>
+yarn inngest-setup-redwoodjs function <name> -t <type>
 ```

-The function command will create a new file for the selected function type ready to implement.
+The function command will create a new ready tom implement function file for the provided function type.

 Supported types are: